The Role of Cities and Counties in Keeping Winter Walking (and Driving) Safe

 Sometimes snow will arrive unexpectedly, and local agencies will find themselves without a suitable plan in place.
-Cities and counties can declare an emergency due to extreme weather, which provides more flexibility in entering into contracts for winter-related work, such as snow and ice removal.
-Our sample document library offers sample emergency resolutions, including from the cities of Yakima (in 2022), West Richland (in 2019), and Lacey (in 2012), and our Local Government Emergency Planning webpage has additional information on emergency declarations.
+Cities and counties can declare an emergency due to extreme weather, which provides an agency with more flexibility in entering into contracts for winter-related work.
+Our sample document library offers winter weather-related emergency resolutions, including from Yakima (2022), West Richland (2019), and Whatcom County (2017), and our Local Government Emergency Planning webpage has additional information on emergency declarations.

 With careful planning now, local governments can help their residents step safely into the new year.